JinShil/BlazorWebView/README.md

 - Debian Bullseye 64-bit.
 - Ubuntu 24.04 LTS desktop amd64

-Note that on the latest Raspberry Pi Bookworm OS, you will likely encounter https://github.com/raspberrypi/linux/issues/5750.
-You can work around the issue by adding `webView.GetSettings().SetHardwareAccelerationPolicy(WebKit.HardwareAccelerationPolicy.Never);`.

 The root .vscode directory has the necessary configuration files to build, deploy, and debug a Raspberry Pi from a Debian Bullseyse 64-bit workstation PC.